Azure/trusted-internet-connection/Architecture/README.md

 # Architecture Contents
-## Azure Active Directory
+**Azure Active Directory**
-Deploy an automated service to deliver Azure Active Directory logs to CISA CLAW.
+- Deploy an automated service to deliver Azure Active Directory logs to CISA CLAW.
 This supports the TIC 3.0 compliance for authentication and sign-in logs.

-## Azure Application Gateway
+**Azure Application Gateway**
-Deploy a suite of services that leverage Azure Application Gateway, regional load balancer with a Web Application Firewall, to provide direct access to an Azure-based application.
+- Deploy a suite of services that leverage Azure Application Gateway, regional load balancer with a Web Application Firewall, to provide direct access to an Azure-based application.

-Meet TIC 3.0 telemetry compliance with the automated service to deliver application connection logs and layer 7 firewall logs to CISA CLAW.
+- Meet TIC 3.0 telemetry compliance with the automated service to deliver application connection logs and layer 7 firewall logs to CISA CLAW.

-## Azure Firewall
+**Azure Firewall**
-Deploy a suite of services that leverage Azure Firewall, scalable layer 4 firewall, to provide direct access to an Azure-based application.
+- Deploy a suite of services that leverage Azure Firewall, scalable layer 4 firewall, to provide direct access to an Azure-based application.

-Meet TIC 3.0 telemetry compliance with the automated service to deliver connection logs and layer 4 firewall logs to CISA CLAW.
+- Meet TIC 3.0 telemetry compliance with the automated service to deliver connection logs and layer 4 firewall logs to CISA CLAW.

-## Azure Front Door
+**Azure Front Door**
-Deploy a suite of services that leverage Azure Front Door, global load balancer with a Web Application Firewall, to provide direct access to an Azure-based application.
+- Deploy a suite of services that leverage Azure Front Door, global load balancer with a Web Application Firewall, to provide direct access to an Azure-based application.

-Meet TIC 3.0 telemetry compliance with the automated service to deliver application connection logs and layer 7 firewall logs to CISA CLAW.
+- Meet TIC 3.0 telemetry compliance with the automated service to deliver application connection logs and layer 7 firewall logs to CISA CLAW.

-## Images
+**Images**
-Contains images used throughout the articles in this repo.
+- Contains images used throughout the articles in this repo.

-## NetFlow Logs
+**NetFlow Logs**
-Deploy an automated service to deliver NetFlow logs to CISA CLAW.
+- Deploy an automated service to deliver NetFlow logs to CISA CLAW.
 This supports the TIC 3.0 compliance for NetFlow logs.

-## Post Deployment Tasks
+**Post Deployment Tasks**
-Article that defines list of tasks following deployment of scenarios.
+- Article that defines list of tasks following deployment of scenarios.

-## Prerequisite Tasks
+**Prerequisite Tasks**
-Article that defines list of tasks that need to happen before deployment of scenarios.
+- Article that defines list of tasks that need to happen before deployment of scenarios.

-## Third-party Firewall
+**Third-party Firewall**
-Deploy an automated service to deliver third-party firewalls, layer 4 firewall, to provide direct access to an Azure-based application.
+- Deploy an automated service to deliver third-party firewalls, layer 4 firewall, to provide direct access to an Azure-based application.

-Meet TIC 3.0 telemetry compliance with the automated service to deliver connection logs and layer 4 firewall logs to CISA CLAW.
+- Meet TIC 3.0 telemetry compliance with the automated service to deliver connection logs and layer 4 firewall logs to CISA CLAW.

-## Visio
+**Visio**
-Architecture for all scenarios and solutiosn in Visio document.
+- Architecture for all scenarios and solutions in Visio document.